rjassef/AGN_Photoz_LSST_OpSim/README.md

 The assumption, then, is that to detect the Lyman break color with at least a 3 sigma significance, we need to detect *u* at the 3 sigma level, as *g* will always be much deeper.

+**Note:** We only consider areas with foreground reddening E(B-V)<1.0 mag, which effectively cuts out the Galactic Plane and Galactic Center.

 [This notebook](uband_depth/Lstar_depth_dust.ipynb) carries out the depth calculations, and is based on [this metric](uband_depth/ExgalM5_with_cuts_AGN.py).

 [This notebook](uband_depth/Visualize_Lstar_depth.ipynb) shows the results both as a the actual 3 sigma depth of *u* and the associated luminosity of the faintest AGN that would be detected as a function of L*.
 For comparison, it also shows the 5 sigma depth of *g* and the associated luminosity in terms of L*.